 Account settings identifiers

-Under Account settings > Organization profile, select Identifiers to see the following information:
+In the left-menu, under Organization profile, select Identifiers to see the following information:

 - MPN IDs: Any MPN IDs associated with your account

 - CSP: MPN IDs associated with the CSP program for this account.